-Secondary algebra teachers apply their knowledge of algebraic structure (e.g., field properties, properties of equivalence relations, and properties of equality) coupled with their ability to think about their students' mathematical thinking to organize instruction on algebraic transformations.
-Recognizing algebraic structures allows teachers to identify potential symbolic rules and to test them.
-For example, teachers who are aware that the truth of f(a) + f(b) = f(a + b) depends on the nature of the function f, and that students tend to apply this "student's distributive property" indiscriminately, can alert their students to the need to be wary of overgeneralization of this linearity property and test the validity of each potential rule.
-Teachers who are aware that familiar operations do not have the same meaning when applied to different mathematical objects and structures will know not to generalize properties of multiplication over the set of real numbers to multiplication over the set of matrices, for example.
-They will also know that they need to exercise caution in extending the rules of exponents, developed and proved for natural number exponents, to negative, rational, real, or complex exponents.
-Secondary mathematics teachers' recognition of structure underpins their ability to determine how two classes of mathematical objects are related.
-This ability allows them to recognize the similarity of the structure of switching circuits, conjunction and disjunction of sets, and Boolean algebra, and to apply the properties of Boolean algebras to these other settings.
+- Being aware that the truth of f(a) + f(b) = f(a + b) depends on the nature of the function f, and that students tend to apply this "student's distributive property" indiscriminately.
+Teachers with this awareness can alert their students to the need to be wary of overgeneralization of this linearity property and test the validity of each potential rule. - Being aware that familiar operations do not have the same meaning when applied to different mathematical objects and structures, and hence knowing not to generalize properties of multiplication over the set of real numbers to multiplication over the set of matrices. - Being cautious of extending the rules of exponents, developed and proved for natural number exponents, to negative, rational, real, or complex exponents.